shortstheory/dtn-unetstack/README.md

                 def bytes = msg.getData();
                 storage.storeMsg(bytes);
             }
-            return ? // what is the Rsp type I can use here? case BeaconReq:
-            if (State.IDLE) {
+            return ? // FIXME: what is the Rsp type I can use here? case BeaconReq: // I am not really sure what a beacon means in this context if (State.IDLE) {
                 return new Message(msg, Performative.AGREE);
                 state = State.BUSY;